zebox/go-oc-currency-updater/README.md

 in `'Settings'->'Localisation'->'Currency'` section.
 Before call previous API util gets `user_token` using `route=common/login` call with admin credentials.

 This util required base OpenCart URL and credentials for login to admin panel (required parameter set as CLI flags).
-Then  user can schedule execute this utils by either coron or some different schedulers.
+Then  user can to schedule execute this util by either cron or some different schedulers.

 #### Example
 ```text